gnchau/gnchau.github.io/_posts/1618-03-04-landing-page.md

 I completed my undergraduate training in maths and computer science at Northeastern University in the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/){:target="_blank"}.
 Previously, I worked on topics in applied computer vision, self-supervised learning, and computational pathology, under the various supervisions of [Dr. Ennio Mingolla](https://web.northeastern.edu/cvl/ennio){:target="_blank"} at Northeastern University and Evan Liu and Dr. Sertan Kaya at [Genentech](https://www.gene.com/){:target="_blank"}.
 I also completed an [REU](https://sites.google.com/view/rtg-northeastern/home){:target="_blank"} in the summer of 2021, where I investigated the security and extensibility of the IOTA cryptocurrency via MCMC simulations.

 I have been extremely fortunate to have great mentors.
-If you think that you would benefit from chatting with me about seeking work or research opportunities, my experiences at various instiutions, etc., please do not hesitate to reach out to me.
+If you think that you would benefit from chatting with me about seeking work or research opportunities, my experiences at various instiutions, etc., please do not hesitate to reach out.

 ### Contact Me